Sinc filter: Stability

 The sinc filter is not bounded-input–bounded-output (BIBO) stable.
 That is, a bounded input can produce an unbounded output, because the integral of the absolute value of the sinc function is infinite.
 A bounded input that produces an unbounded output is sgn(sinc(t)).
 Another is sin(2πBt)u(t), a sine wave starting at time 0, at the cutoff frequency.

 Frequency-domain sinc

 Frequency response in dB of moving average filters.
 Frequency plotted relative to sampling frequency $f_S$.

 Frequency response of a 16-sample sum using 1000 Hz sampling frequency, extended to 4x the Nyquist frequency.
 Because the transfer function is periodic, this repeated pattern continues forever.

 The simplest implementation of a sinc-in-frequency filter uses a boxcar impulse response to produce a simple moving average (specifically if divide by the number of samples), also known as accumulate-and-dump filter (specifically if simply sum without a division).
-It can be modeled as a FIR filter with all $N$ coefficients equal.
+It can be modeled as a finite impulse response (FIR) filter with all $N$ coefficients equal.
 It is sometimes cascaded to produce higher-order moving averages (see Finite impulse response and cascaded integrator–comb filter).
+Discrete time moving averages have a similar, but distinct response, the Dirichlet kernel.